 What about scent boosters?

 Scent boosters are colourful, dissolvable pearls or beads that you add to your washing machine drum with every load.
-They come in a variety of fragrances so you can add your scent of choice to your clothes, towels and bedding.
+They come in a variety of fragrances, so you can add your scent of choice to your clothes, towels and bedding.

 Do scent boosters actually work?

-They may certainly feel like a quick fix to get your laundry smelling its best, and there's no denying they can provide a real fragrance hit, but they're not necessarily the best choice for your washing machine or the planet.
+They may feel like a quick fix to get your laundry smelling its best, and there's no denying that they can provide a real fragrance hit, but they're not necessarily the best choice for your washing machine or the planet.

 Because they typically contain a small amount of plastic, most scent boosters are not fully biodegradable.
 This means they can be washed into rivers and seas, contributing to water pollution (read 'Should we be worried about microplastics?' to find out more).
 But some manufacturers are beginning to combat this by using water-soluble alternatives.